 In their case, social proofing has also helped make the online shopping experience a non-solitary one by validating the shopper’s preferences with what is happening in the social world.

 7) Try Dynamic Retargeting to Serve Promotions

-From competitive price options to an unresponsive payment gateway, a wide range of factors can lead your customers to abandon their carts and leave your site.
-Use retargeting to show your product again to the customer and pique their interest.
+Many factors can lead your customers to abandon their carts and leave your site from competitive price options to an unresponsive payment gateway.
+Instead, use retargeting to show your product to the customer and pique their interest.

-Using the customer’s browsing cookies, you can retarget for products the user has shown interest in.
-Display personalized ads or an offer to increase their chances of purchasing it.
+You can retarget products the user has shown interest in using the customer’s browsing cookies.
+For example, display personalized ads or an offer to increase their chances of purchasing them.
 You can also send emails reminding customers that they still have items in their cart and offer discounts for completing the purchases.
 Retargeting will help you guide your customers in purchasing by looking at their past experiences.

-Amazon displays products on the homepage that are “inspired” by the user’s browsing history.
-If the user has viewed coats and jackets previously, this carousel will feature the top-selling items from the category and also the products on offer.
-This is a good way of reminding customers where they left the last time and tailored the product suggestions according to their preferences.
+Amazon displays products “inspired” by the user’s browsing history on the homepage.
+For example, if the user has previously viewed coats and jackets, this carousel will feature the top-selling items from the category and the products on offer.
+This is a good way of reminding customers where they left the last time and tailoring the product suggestions according to their preferences.

 8) Upsell Relevant Products on the Product Page